-Note: This Best Practice (BP) is one of a group of five relating to the sale of bonds.
-These five BPs should be read and considered in conjunction with each other because of the interaction of the processes to which they apply.
-The five BPs are:
+Note: This Best Practice (BP) is one of a group of documents relating to the sale of bonds.
+These documents should be read and considered in conjunction with each other because of the interaction of the processes to which they apply.
+The documents are:

-State and local government bond issuers should sell their debt using the method of sale that is most likely to achieve the lowest cost of borrowing while taking into account both short-range and long-range implications for taxpayers and ratepayers.
-Differing views exist among issuers and other bond market participants with respect to the relative merits of competitive sales, negotiated sales, and private sales (direct placements and bank loans).
-Moreover, research into the subject has not led to universally accepted findings as to which method of sale is preferable when taking into account differences in bond structure, security, size, and credit ratings for the wide array of bonds issued by state and local governments.
+When not required by state or local laws, issuers should sell their debt using a method of sale that is most likely to achieve the lowest cost of borrowing, while considering both short-range and long-range implications for taxpayers and ratepayers.
+Differing views exist with respect to the relative merits of competitive sales, negotiated sales, and private sales (direct placements and bank loans).
+Moreover, research into the subject has not led to universally accepted findings as to which method of sale is preferable when considering differences in bond structure, security, size, and credit ratings for the wide array of bonds issued by state and local governments.
 In addition, issuers should be aware of, and take into consideration, all disclosures (current and future) that may be required based on the method of sale that is selected.

-When state and local laws do not prescribe the method of sale of municipal bonds, the Government Finance Officers Association (GFOA) recommends that issuers select a method of sale based on a thorough analysis of the relevant rating, security, structure and other factors pertaining to the proposed bond issue.
-If the issuer has in-house expertise, defined as dedicated debt management staff whose responsibilities include daily management of a debt portfolio, this analysis and selection could be made by the issuers staff.
+When state and local laws do not prescribe the method of sale of debt, the Government Finance Officers Association (GFOA) recommends that issuers select a method of sale based on a thorough analysis of the relevant rating, security, structure, and other factors pertaining to the proposed bond issue.
+If the issuer has in-house expertise (dedicated debt management staff whose responsibilities include daily management of a debt portfolio), this analysis and selection could be made by the issuer’s staff.
 However, in the more common situation where an issuer does not have sufficient in-house expertise, this analysis and selection should be undertaken with the advice of a municipal advisor.
-Due to the inherent conflict of interest, issuers should not use a broker-dealer or potential underwriter to assist in the method of sale selection unless that firm has agreed not to underwrite that transaction.
-Additionally, Municipal Securities Rulemaking Board (MSRB) Rule G-23 states that a broker-dealer firm may not serve as municipal advisor and underwriter on the same transaction.
+Note: Municipal Securities Rulemaking Board (MSRB) Rule G-23 states that a firm may not serve as a municipal advisor and an underwriter on the same transaction.

-- The rating of the bonds, either credit-enhanced or unenhanced, is at least in the single-A category.
+- The rating of the bonds, either credit-enhanced or unenhanced, is in the single-A category or higher.

-- The bonds are general obligation bonds or full faith and credit obligations of the issuer or are secured by a strong, known and long-standing revenue stream.
+- The bonds are general obligation bonds (full faith and credit obligations of the issuer) or are secured by a strong, known, and long-standing revenue stream.

 - The structure of the bonds does not include innovative or new financing features that require extensive explanation to the bond market.

-- The rating of the bonds, either credit-enhanced or unenhanced, is lower than single-A category.
+- The rating of the bonds, either credit-enhanced or unenhanced, is lower than the single-A category.

 - Bond insurance or other credit enhancement is unavailable or not cost-effective.

-- The structure of the bonds has features such as a pooled bond program, variable rate debt, deferred interest bonds, or other bonds that may be better suited to negotiation.
+- The structure of the bonds has features, such as a pooled bond program, deferred interest bonds, or other unique or innovative structure, that may be better suited to negotiation.